-Short version: The storyline takes a back seat to mood and effect, and the ending is weak, but if you like movies that scare you and/or creep you out, don't miss this one.
+The storyline takes a back seat to mood and effect, and the ending is weak, but if you like movies that scare you and/or creep you out, don't miss it.

 With Exorcist: The Beginning due to hit theaters this week, I thought I would make the experience complete by seeing Exorcist III.
 Later on, I plan to see Exorcist II: The Heretic, but the comments I have heard about it have been unflattering, to say the least, so I'll take my time with that one.

 The comments I had heard about Exorcist III were quite polarized.
 One person told me simply, "It sucked," while several film critics called it one of the scariest films ever made.
 After seeing the film, I would tend to agree with the film critics for the most part.
 William Peter Blatty, who adapted the screenplay from his novel, Legion, and directed the film, has a directing style that kind of reminds me of Steven Spielberg.
 He does an excellent job of achieving the mood or effect he wants, but the details of the story end up being overlooked as a result.
 The beginning is very melodramatic, almost to the point of being ridiculous.
 The only thing missing is a neon sign saying, "Something other-worldly is happening here."
 The scenes towards the end of the film feel out-of-place, almost like an afterthought.
 (The suits at Morgan Creek reportedly insisted on adding an exorcism scene, even though Blatty's original story had no such plot point.)
 But the rest of the movie, with only a few exceptions, is very well done.